-For information on filing an Arizona nonresident composite income tax return, see Income Tax Ruling ITR 97-1 at www.azdor.gov.
+For information on filing an Arizona nonresident composite income tax return, see Income Tax Ruling ITR 13-2.

-Determining Arizona Income
+Part B - Determining Arizona Income

 Now complete Parts B, C, and D on page 2 of the return.

 Use Part B to determine what portion of your total income is taxable by Arizona.